Fryeburg, Maine

 Fryeburg is a town in Oxford County, Maine, United States.
 The population was 3,369 at the 2020 census.
+It contains the census-designated place of the same name.
 Fryeburg is home to Fryeburg Academy, a semi-private preparatory school, and the International Musical Arts Institute.
 The town is also site of the Fryeburg Fair, which each October attracts approximately 300,000 visitors.